About Us

 The first steps are the hardest, many more will follow.

-When the Rotary Global Grant (GG21260190) project ‘Kidera - Adopt a Village’ was approved by The Rotary Foundation in 2022 with the host club RC Gaba and the international club RC Innsbruck Alpin, the starting signal was given for the ‘Sam Owori Projects’.
-This GG was supported by District 1920 and many Rotary Clubs in this District and beyond.
+When the Rotary Global Grant (GG21260190) project ‘Kidera - Adopt a Village’ was approved by The Rotary Foundation in 2022 with the host club RC Gaba and the international club RC Innsbruck Alpin, the starting signal was given for the ‘Kidera Impact & Sam Owori Projects’.

-RC Innsbruck Alpin (Doris) and RC Kitzbühel (Judith) have launched many new projects in close cooperation with the people of Kidera.
-They were actively supported by RC Bonn-Rheinbogen, RC Tororo - Sam Owori and RC Kampala.
+RC Innsbruck Alpin (Doris) and RC Kitzbühel (Judith) managed this project as international partners successfully and have launched several new projects in close cooperation with the people of Kidera.

-A great network was created that, through cooperation with many other groups (Rotaract Kitzbühel, partners and supporters) and many volunteers, made it possible to make Kidera a better place on this earth.
+A great network was created that, through cooperation with many other groups and many volunteers and fundraising events like

 Partners and supporters